 Over the years, I have primarily worked on content based articles and have earned my bread and butter by writing for various newspaper journals and fashion brands.
 Luckily, my clients understand that I write about fashion trends and style that depends on word power and insights.
 They understand my blog readership and don’t bother me with Instagram numbers.
 But what about the personal style bloggers out there?
 Will brands continue to judge them from Instagram figures or do their research?

 UPDATE (10.9.2015) I express my sincere gratitude to all the fellow fashion bloggers and other readers who shared my last two articles and further added legitimate insights.
 The articles have reached more than 6K+ readers in last 24 hours and that’s really what a blogpost with an opinion & insight can do!
 Yes, I may have to deal with hate filled abuses from fake trolls and other friends of the blogger whose fake following is busted, but I can live with it.
 What’s more significant is that the words are spoken.
 Personally, I hold nothing against the blogger.
-I have nothing to do with her or her followers (both real & fake).
-I reach out to intellects, not a random duck-faced Instagram kiddo with 2-digit IQ.
-There are eminent fashion designers, editors, PR professionals and other industry insiders who read this blog.
+I have nothing to do with their followers (both real & fake).
 This article simply goes out for the sake of Indian fashion blogosphere in general, a space I passionately represented over the last 6 years.
 Power to bloggers!